DOMARS/vsdriver/vsdriver/counters_manifest_preprocessor_properties_for_driver_projects.md

 2. In the property pages for the driver project, click **Configuration Properties** and then click **Counters Manifest Preprocessor Properties**.
 3. Set the properties for the project.

-If you want to add this property page to your project so that you can run the CTRPP tool during the build process, see the [WDK and Visual Studio build environment](devtest.wdk_and_visual_studio_build_environment) and the [Ctrpp task](devtest.ctrpp_task).
+If you want to add this property page to your project so that you can run the CTRPP tool during the build process, see the [WDK and Visual Studio build environment](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Hh454286(v=vs.85).aspx) and the [Ctrpp task](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Hh454206(v=vs.85).aspx).

 <table>
 <colgroup>